 Power of Love Foundation (POL) was founded in 2002 by three friends, Suresh Subramanian, Alka Subramanian, and Ellen Furnari, to develop a community-based approach to combat HIV and AIDS.
-The founders left their senior industry and tenured academic jobs to build an innovative strategy that works at the local level.
+The founders left their senior industry and tenured academic jobs to build an innovative solution that works at the community level.
 POL funds and runs projects in Zambia and India targeted toward helping women and children infected/affected with HIV and AIDS.

 Our Mission: To build strong and vibrant communities by ensuring no child is born with HIV and to care for HIV-positive infants and children so they can live productive lives.

 Our Vision: A world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.